-Current EU legislation allows environmental considerations to be included in the technical specification of a procurement, requirements must be relevant and proportionate to the particular procurement.
+Current legislation allows environmental considerations to be included in the technical specification of a procurement, requirements must be relevant and proportionate to the particular procurement.

 In the case of materials' scarcity, buyers should consider whether the products or services required could be substituted before creating the specification, for example could unsustainable materials be avoided through a focus on alternative products?